smartrent/tortoise311/docs/introduction.md

 # Introduction

-Tortoise is a MQTT client application written in Elixir for use in Elixir applications.
+Tortoise311 is a MQTT client application written in Elixir for use in Elixir applications.
 Its philosophy is to separate the MQTT semantics from the Elixir semantics, attempting to hide the MQTT protocol details from the end-user while still being flexible enough to be able